 Business office holds are placed on students’ accounts that are delinquent on making payments.
-Unless employer tuition remission, the FACTS payment plan or financial aid is being used, all payments are due by the assigned due dates.
+Unless employer tuition remission, the Third Party payment plan or financial aid is being used, all payments are due by the assigned due dates.

 Students are responsible for paying their bill on time.
 Payment is due to the University as indicated according to the semester that you are registered.

 If you do not receive a billing statement prior to the deadline dates you may contact the business office at 410-532-5744.

 Nondelivery of the billing statement does not release you from timely payment obligation or late payment assessments.

 You will be responsible for all tuition and fees.

 The registration fee is nonrefundable.
 The only way to receive 100 percent of the tuition charges is if the course is dropped prior to the first class.

 For more information, refer to the Refund Schedule under Billing Information.

 No one may obtain information on your student account without your written permission per FERPA guidelines:

 Notice is hereby given that Notre Dame of Maryland University is prepared to comply with the provisions of the Family Educational Rights and Privacy Act of 1974 (Public Law 90-247, as amended) and any regulations that may be promulgated there.
 Students and others who want specific information regarding their rights to access institutional educational records maintained in their names are advised to contact the registrar.